keplernetwork/kepler/README.md

 C31 only
 Halving every two years

-To learn more, read our introduction to MimbleWimble and Kepler.
+To learn more, read our introduction to Mimblewimble and Kepler.

 ## Status